enonic/old-xp-doc/doc/getstarted/docker/start.rst

 **Launch Enonic XP on Docker**

 With Docker up and running, installing Enonic XP is as smooth as baby skin.
-Execute the commands below in your terminal/shell to get going
+Execute the commands below in your terminal/shell to get going.

-Create storage container for configuration files, applications and data (XP_HOME)
+* Create a storage container for configuration files, applications and data (XP_HOME)

 ::

   docker run -it --name xp-home enonic/xp-home

-Install and start Enonic XP, mounting the xp-home volume
+* Install and start Enonic XP, mounting the xp-home volume

 ::